-A dental bridge is a device used to fill the space where a tooth has fallen out or been removed.
-A typical dental bridge consists of a replacement tooth that is attached to two adjacent teeth.
-Once complete, this bridge structure is bonded into the mouth.
+A dental bridge is a device we can use to fill the space where a tooth has fallen out.
+A typical dental bridge consists of a replacement tooth that we attach to two adjacent teeth.

 Types Of Dental Bridges

 Dr. Doroshenko is a Prosthodontist and will take many things into consideration when recommending a dental bridge vs. dental implants.
 While dental implants are the closest thing to a natural tooth, not everyone is a good candidate.
 You must have adequate bone structure to support the dental implant.
 Depending on the location of the missing tooth or teeth, a dental implant may not be a good choice.

 Another major difference between a dental bridge vs implant is the cost.
 Dental implants require a more significant investment initially than dental bridges.
 However, dental implants are less likely to need future work or maintenance.

 Removable Dental Bridge

 A removable dental bridge is a false tooth that your dentist can place on the upper or lower jaw.
 It provides stability to the teeth on either side of the gap.
 Generally, a removable dental bridge is only a short-term solution.

 A dentist may use a removable bridge to temporarily maintain tooth position while you wait for a more permanent solution.
 While the cost of a removable dental bridge is appealing, they do not offer good long-term benefits.
 Additionally, they frequently require replacement or repair down the road.